 3. Trust is inherent in email

-In an age of growing mistrust and misinformation online, it’s crucial for brands to earn trust from their audiences.
-That’s where email comes in.
+In an age of growing mistrust and misinformation online, brands must earn trust from their audiences.
+That’s where effective email marketing strategy comes in.

 On email, users have already opted-in to their experience.
 They’ve agreed to receive communications from a publisher and are ready to access more information.
-By placing ads in emails, businesses reach audiences with relevant, personalized content that matches their exhibited interests — and on a channel where they’re proven to be receptive and engaged.
+By placing ads in emails, businesses reach email clients with relevant, personalized content that matches their exhibited interests — and on a channel where they’re proven to be receptive and engaged.
+Email marketing is a fundamental method for extending customer loyalty and staying connected to old and new customers.

 4. Collect first-party data for valuable insights